metagenlab/diag_pipelines/docs/resistance.rst

 *Mycobacterium tuberculosis* specific analyses
 --------------------------------------------

 If the value of ``species`` is ``Mycobacterium_tuberculosis``, specific variant markers of resistance can be searched by mapping to the genome of H37Rv, genotyping with GATK and annotating the resulting VCF.
-Different databases of markers can be searched from different sources of annotations
+Different sources of annotation can be used to search markers:

 * `Walker et al. 2015 Lancet Infectious Diseases <https://www.thelancet.com/journals/laninf/article/PIIS1473-3099(15)00062-6/abstract>`_
 * `the CARD database <https://card.mcmaster.ca/>`_